Female Horse Racing Reporters

 Francesca Cumani is a horse racing presenter working for ITV Racing and 10 Sport.

-She was voted by the British Racecourses community as the Best Female Horse Racing Reporter in 2024.
+She was voted the Best Female Horse Racing Reporter by the British Racecourses community in 2026.

 Francesca Cumani

-Francesca is regularly live on ITV television discussing ITV’s horse racing tips and ITV Pick 7 Predictions.
+Francesca regularly lives on ITV television discussing ITV’s horse racing tips and ITV Pick 7 Predictions.

-Francesca Cumani is the daughter of trainer Luca Cumani, her knowledge of the sport and enthusiasm is unparalleled.
+Francesca Cumani is the daughter of trainer Luca Cumani; her knowledge of the sport and enthusiasm are unparalleled.

 Gina Bryce